Lihle-tech/Lihle-tech/README.md

 My main tech stack currently are C and Java, with Blender and Godot as secondary(status: learning).
 The tools are Obsidian, Apple notes, blender, Godot and my IDE Apache Netbean and CodeBlocks.

+Fun facts about me:
+- I am a huge Stray kids fan
+- Debate is my favourate thing in the world
+- I hate coffee
+- I'm highly introverted however bring up a topic on sociology and i will talk uninterupted for 1 hour minimum
+- Currently learning korean and Japanese (I want to watch kdramas and anime without any subtitles)